Bullet Trains: Parallelizing Training of Temporally Precise Spiking Neural Networks: Numerical Solvers

 \subsection{Bisection Solver}

 Here, we define the Bisection solver's algorithm.
 The Bisection method requires 20 iterations to achieve similar numerical precision as the Newton-Raphson method in our tests.

 Note that the Bisection method requires that you can bracket the root, i.e., find an interval $[t_{low}, t_{high}]$ such that $R(t_{low})$ and $R(t_{high})$ have opposite signs.
 We are able to do this by setting $t_{low} = 0$ and $t_{high} = t_{V_{\max}}$.
 Again, recall that we can evaluate $V(t_{V_{\max}})$ to determine if it is greater than $V_{\text{th}}$, in which case we satisfy the requirement of a valid bracketing that $R(t_{low})$ and $R(t_{high})$ have opposite signs.
+The Bisection solver has a slower convergence rate compared to the Newton-Raphson method with $\epsilon_{m+1} = \frac{1}{2}\epsilon_m$.
 In contrast to the Newton-Raphson method, the Bisection method does not require knowledge of the derivative of $R(t)$.
 Both methods still require a procedure for evaluating $V(t)$ given the initial state $\mathbf{s}_0$ and time $t$.